 I also managed to enlist a different friend to visit the zone with me on each occasion.
 I never thought I would find someone crazy enough to join me in No Man’s Land, but I did… twice.
 Many thanks to Paul Colley and Philip Morris for their support and assistance throughout this project, The zone is a fascinating place and I think I speak for all three of us when I say it changed us forever.

-It is important to me to dispel some of the untruths and misconceptions surrounding the Chernobyl aftermath.
+It is also important to me to dispel some of the untruths and misconceptions surrounding the Chernobyl aftermath.
 Firstly, Elena Filatova and her Kiddofspeed.com phenomenon was partly a hoax.
 While it is true she visited the zone like other people, she never rode through on a motorcycle.
-My personal guide confirmed that motorcycles are strictly forbidden by zone administration, and another guide I spoke to remembers her visit and thought it odd she was carrying a motorcycle helmet around for photos.
+My personal guide confirmed that motorcycles are strictly forbidden by zone administration, and another guide I spoke with remembers her visit and thought it odd she was carrying a motorcycle helmet around and used it for photos.
 While Elena’s story is a romantic — and at times, mystical — portrayal of life in the zone today, she was no more than a guided tourist like myself and others.

 Secondly, sightings of three legged chickens and other deformed animals around the zone are all myth and have never been confirmed.
 There have been some scientific reports of minor abnormalities in some species of small birds, but nothing as grotesque as some of the suggestions being made.
 Also, the area is no nuclear dead zone or wasteland.
 Flowers, trees, plants and many species of animals such as horses, boars and deer are all thriving here and make it a truly beautiful place to visit.